Walter Reed Middle School: In the news

 On May 26, 1998, a student brought a kitchen knife to school and stabbed and seriously injured another boy during an eighth-grade “Fun Day” event.

 At the 2008 Republican National Convention in Saint Paul, Minnesota, the façade of Walter Reed Middle School was displayed behind the GOP nominee John McCain as a backdrop to his acceptance speech, leading to speculation that the campaign had intended to display a picture of Walter Reed Army Medical Center, the Army's leading medical institution and a facility widely associated with care for Iraq war veterans.
 Others speculated that it may have been used as a reference to the TV show The West Wing, which featured the character Matt Santos announcing his candidacy for president in front of the school.

 The then principal of Walter Reed Middle School, Donna Tobin, placed a statement on the school's website saying that the school had not given permission for the footage to be used, "nor is the use of our school’s picture an endorsement of any political party or view."

+On October 17, 2024, 17 students were reportedly medically evaluated for consuming a banned substance.
+Although it was not disclosed what the substance was, 2 of the 17 students were transported to a hospital via the Los Angeles Fire Department.
+All the students, as of October 2024, are expected to recover.
+The principal of Walter Reed Middle School released a statement regarding the safety of students and asking parents to educate their children about the dangers of substance abuse.